 Read on to learn about a study conducted to determine if

-drinking a type of sparkling mineral water could prevent urinary stones.
+drinking a type of sparkling mineral water could prevent kidney stones (urinary stones).